 Fr.
 Phillip Neri Powell

-The following is an excerpt from the article “Advice from Fr.
-Philip Neri’s Confessional,” by Fr.
+The following is excerpted from the article “Put Down the Missalette!
+Listening to a Homily” by Fr.
 Philip Neri Powell, O.P., Ph.D.
 Visit his website here.